arujasrivastava/arujasrivastava/README.md

 📊 Aspiring self taught Data Analyst passionate about data visualization and storytelling

 ## 🔍 What I Do
-- Build Excel dashboards using real-world datasets
+- Build Excel & Power BI dashboards using real-world datasets
 - Clean and transform data using Power Query
 - Extract insights and present them in a business-focused way
 - Create visually appealing dashboards that deliver clear and actionable insights